farport/fp8-node-builder/README.md

 A docker image to build node based project.

+## Version

+The version is based on the major and minor version from node and build is the build version number of this specific release.

 ## Volumes

 * `/var/cache/yarn`: cache for `yarn` packages.
 Mount to a local directory so that